alex-courtis/arch/README.md

 ### Locale And Time

-Uncomment your desired locale in `/etc/locale.gen`
+Uncomment your desired locale in `/etc/locale.gen`.
+Also `en_US.UTF-8` as too many things expect it :sigh:.

 `locale-gen`